Generalizable control for quantum parameter estimation through reinforcement learning: Results

-Fig.~\ref{fig:main:dp}(d)-(f) show results with a larger time step, $\Delta T=1$.
-From the training results shown in Fig.~\ref{fig:main:dp}(d), we see that results from A3C occasionally exceed those from GRAPE, for example at training epoch approximately 1600 and 3000. $F(t)/t$ and the pulse profile of one of the best performing results is again shown in Fig.~\ref{fig:main:dp}(e) and (f), and we see from Fig.~\ref{fig:main:dp}(e) that A3C indeed outperforms GRAPE in this case.
+Figure~\ref{fig:main:dp}{d}-{f} show results with a larger time step, $\Delta T=1$.
+From the training results shown in Fig.~\ref{fig:main:dp}{d}, we see that results from A3C occasionally exceed those from GRAPE, for example at training epoch approximately 1600 and 3000. $F(t)/t$ and the pulse profile of one of the best performing results is again shown in Fig.~\ref{fig:main:dp}{e} and {f}, and we see from Fig.~\ref{fig:main:dp}{e} that A3C indeed outperforms GRAPE in this case.

-We have discussed dephasing dynamics along a particular axis pertaining to Fig.~\ref{fig:main:dp}, and the results for several other dephasing axes are shown in the Supplementary Materials.
+We have discussed dephasing dynamics along a particular axis pertaining to Fig.~\ref{fig:main:dp}, and the results for several other dephasing axes are shown in the Supplementary Discussion.
 We conclude from these results that in most cases, the A3C algorithm is capable to produce results comparable to those from GRAPE, while in selected situations (e.g. larger $\Delta T$) A3C may outperform GRAPE.

-We now discuss the transferability of the control sequences for quantum parameter estimation, a key result of this paper.
+We now discuss the \black{generalizability} of the control sequences for quantum parameter estimation, a key result of this paper.
 Since the true value of $\omega_0$ is not known \emph{a priori}, the control sequence has to be found optimal for a chosen $\omega_0$.
-When such sequence is applied in situations under other $\omega_0$ values, the true value is still measured, but the resulting QFI is lower than when the optimal control for true $\omega_0$ is used.
+When such sequence is applied in situations under other $\omega_0$ values, the true value is still measured, but the resulting QFI is lower than when the optimal control for true $\omega_0$ is used. \black{In order to raise the QFI, one must then perform a second measurement using control sequences optimized for the estimated true value of $\omega_0$.
+The entire procedure therefore involves two steps, using different pulse sequences.
+This is fundamentally different than other typical measurements in quantum control, e.g. evaluation of fidelities of quantum gates \cite{Goerz2014}, for which there is no need for a second pulse sequence or a second measurement}.